TungstenTransformation/KTScripts/Fuzzy Formatter & Validation Rule.md

 ## Example: Canadian Provinces.

 ### Create Database
 1. Create a database in Notepad with Canadian Province names and all possible abbreviations.
 You can have as many columns as you like.
-Put the correct value in the first column. *it doens't matter if you have duplicates in the abbreviations.
-If they are ambiguous they will product options for the user*.
+Put the correct value in the first column. *it doesn't matter if you have duplicates in the abbreviations.
+If they are ambiguous they will produce options for the user*.

 Province|Post|English|French
 --------|----|--|--